 Please keep me updated on OnSide Youth Zones news and updates by email, post, SMS, phone or other electronic means.
 OnSide Youth Zones will always treat your personal details with the utmost care and will never sell them to other companies for marketing purposes.

 You need to complete the reCaptcha:

 NCS is a government-backed youth empowerment programme and the Pathfinders scheme is a new pilot aimed at trialling new ways of reaching more young people with the opportunities NCS provides.
 NCS builds the skills and confidence of 16-17 year olds to help them get ahead in work and life.
-The scheme will be delivered between October and December 2016, working with 150 young people in total.

 The project is split into 3 stages:

 Stage 1: NCS residential – Four day residential aimed at building confidence and raising self-esteem.
 See details below for a residential that took place at Surf Snowdonia.